Kalam cosmological argument: Premise two: philosophical arguments

 Variations of these arguments have been presented by philosopher Andrew Loke, who refers to a modified version of Hilbert's Hotel, and Ben Waters, who has published the story of Methuselah's Diary as a refinement of the diary of Tristram Shandy.

 Craig maintains that, though it is metaphysically impossible for actual infinities to exist in the real world, they (and the absurdities that attend their existence in the real world) are describable via mathematics, therefore logically possible.
 He also distinguishes between actual infinities and potential infinities, stating that it is fully possible for potential infinites to exist in the real world, in contrast to the former:

-"A potential infinite is a series which has a beginning and is growing indefinitely; infinity serves merely as an ideal limit of the series which it never reaches ...
-That’s impossible, since for any natural number n, n+1 is always a finite number."
+A potential infinite is a series which has a beginning and is growing indefinitely; infinity serves merely as an ideal limit of the series which it never reaches ...
+That’s impossible, since for any natural number n, n+1 is always a finite number.

 Actuality of the past

-Edward Feser observes that the Kalam cosmological argument is based upon a presentist theory of time in which past and future events do not exist, remarking that this would be incompatible with objections against an eternal past based upon Hilbert's Hotel:
+Edward Feser observes that the Kalam cosmological argument is grounded in a presentist theory of time, which construes that past and future do not exist (they have existed or are yet to exist but do not exist now) and only the present moment is actual.
+He pronounces this view of time to be incompatible with objections against an eternal past based on Hilbert's Hotel:

-"If the present alone is real, then how can an infinite series of events in time count as an actual infinite?
+If the present alone is real, then how can an infinite series of events in time count as an actual infinite?
 Past moments of time are not actual; they no longer exist ...
-In the Hilbert’s hotel scenario [the rooms and guests] exist together all at once, at the same time."
+In the Hilbert's hotel scenario [the rooms and guests] exist together all at once, at the same time.

 Craig affirms that the simultaneous existence of the enumerated objects is irrelevant, so long as past events have been real, thus instantiated in reality, they can be counted.
 He refers to a narrative by Aquinas of a blacksmith who, from an eternal past, has used and broken successive hammers.
-He notes that the discarded hammers need no longer exist to be counted as an actual infinite.
+He writes that the discarded hammers need no longer exist to be counted as an actual infinite.
 Furthermore, that the absurdities attending the existence of actual infinites in reality still apply if the enumerated objects no longer exist: